pretix-unofficial/pretix-log-read-access/README.rst

 - Install the plugin on the server, e.g. from ``pip install git+https://github.com/pretix-unofficial/pretix-hide-sold-out.git@main#egg=pretix-hide-sold-out``

 - Done.
 There is **no** need to enable this plugin on event level.
-For security reasons, it's always enabled system-wide.
+For security reasons, it's always enabled system-wide so no-one can temporarily disable it to hide their actions.

 Caveats: